lino-framework/lino/docs/about/index.rst

 ranging from the independant craftsman who writes 50 invoices per year to the government agency with 30 users and hundreds of documents per day.

 Luc has been working on writing a successor for TIM since the early 1990s.
 He has done and dropped projects in C++, PHP and Java.
-Since August 2004 he's doing this using Python.
+Since August 2004 he's mostly working in Python.
 In March 2009 he discovered :term:`Django` whose database model and application server concepts seem ideal for Lino.
 In August 2009 he started to use the ExtJS Javascript framework.

 Lino explained to Django users